anna-schmid/anna-schmid.github.io/_pages/about.md

 In 2023/2024, I spent a research stay at Columbia University in New York, supported by Wolfram Schlenker, where I dove deeper into data-driven approaches to environmental challenges.

 I’m especially interested in how climate change affects crops and farmers, how we adapt, and how international cooperation can actually work.
-What really excites me is using data and code to move from research to real-world impact—turning insight into action.
+What really excites me is using data and code to move from research to real-world impact, turning insight into action.

 Always open to connecting, just drop me a line.